Your Bachelor of Music (Arts Management) will speak volumes:

 Graduate with entertainment contacts and proven experience – our internship opportunities can set you up for a successful career

 In this gig, who you know is just as important as what you know.
 The final year of your degree includes an industry internship, which often leads to offers of employment.
-Your internship in the B Music Arts Management will help you to:
+Your internship in the Bachelor of Music (Arts Management) will help you to:

 - Develop and expand your industry network